Esri/image-visit-template/README.md

 5. Copy a group ID from Portal/ArcGIS Online and replace the default group ID in the application's default.js file.
 You can now run the application on your web server or configure the application further.

+6. Read [instructions](https://doc.arcgis.com/en/arcgis-online/create-maps/create-app-templates.htm#ESRI_SECTION1_FBEEDC333D2A4765BA3F807B50AD558A) for making make the configurable template available through your organization.

 > **Note:** If your application edits features in a feature service, contains secure services or web maps that aren't shared publicly, or generate requests that exceed 200 characters, you may need to set up and use a proxy page.
 Common situations where you may exceed the URL length are using complex polygons as input to a task or specifying a spatial reference using well-known text (WKT).
 For details on installing and configuring a proxy page see [Using the proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html).
 If you do not have an Internet connection, you will need to access and deploy the ArcGIS API for JavaScript documentation from [developers.arcgis.com](https://developers.arcgis.com/).

 ## Requirements
 ### Software
-* ArcGIS Online subscription or Portal for ArcGIS
+* ArcGIS Online subscription or ArcGIS Enterprise

 ### Data
 * Creating an app with this template requires a web map with at least one imagery layer.